imepay/IMEPayQRScanner_iOS/README.md

-# IME Pay QR Scanner for iOS Apps
+# IME Pay QR Scanner for iOS

 Scan QR Code issued by IME Pay to its merchants.